-Meetings & Events in the Hospitality Pavilion
+Meetings & Private Events in the Hospitality Pavilion

 In 2005, Bill Redelmeier approached architect Jack Diamond with a challenge: Design us a world-class building that honours the vineyard and sits lightly on the land to house high-quality wine for a discerning clientele.